-I never thought I was going to be the kind of person that would go on a safari.
+I never thought of myself of being the kind of person to go on a safari.
 I always imagined a safari as a bunch of elderly people, dressed in camouflage, all cramped into a jeep, racing after lions.
 I was so wrong!

 During my latest trip to South Africa, my partner and I did a self-drive safari in three different national parks: Addo Elephant Park, the Isimangaliso Wetland Park and the Hluhluwe-Imfolozi nature reserve.
 It was a fantastic experience and very different from what I’d imagined!